ezekg/flint/README.md

 @include _(foundation);
 ```

-That way your output won't be riddled with `box-sizing` declarations everytime you define a span.
+That way your output won't be riddled with `"box-sizing"` declarations everytime you define a span.
 This will automatically output the rules onto the global selector `*`.
 In the future this might be automatic, but for now I'll keep it manual.

 ###Container

-You may define containers, which simply act as a row without the `float` property.
-This is really only useful on fixed grid layouts, or if you have a max-width set, but can be used elsewhere as a simple wrapper if desired.
-If you have `center-container` set to `true`, then it will also center your element using `auto` left and right margins.
+Containers act as a row for each individual breakpoint, and if set in your config, uses a max-width.
+They do not float, so if you have `"center-container"` set to `true` then it will also center your element using `auto` left and right margins.

 ```scss
 .container {